- Application deadline has been changed from April 14th to April 18th, 2017.

-NSR accepts applications during the year, holds interviews in the early summer and bring on new members starting in September (except for 2016, a Jan 8 application deadline is in place).
+NSR accepts applications during the year, holds interviews in the early summer and bring on new members starting in September.
 Please read through this section thoroughly and feel free to email any questions to firstname.lastname@example.org.
 You will find the complete application instructions at the bottom of this page.

 - 2 year program

 - High attendance expectations (80-100% of all training and general call-outs)

 - Must complete the JIBC Ground Search and Rescue certification (integrated into the 2 year program)

 - Must complete a wilderness first aid course (provided the team)

 - Must complete extra training as required to develop skills

 - Must be able and willing to purchase required equipment to function as a SAR volunteer

 The ideal candidate will posses all or most of the following criteria (more criteria are considered):

 - High level of physical fitness (eg. Grouse Grind in less than an hour, able to carry a backpack that weighs 20-50 pounds in uneven terrain over long distances, able to lift weights that exceed 50 pounds)